The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 At a time when economic debate was gaining momentum, the return to the pre-war system generated much controversy.
 While advocating the idea of a sustainable and equitable regime, John Maynard Keynes declared the gold standard to be a "barbarous relic."
 He considered that the resulting scarcity of money could cause the economy to collapse.

-The status quo was maintained, however, until the financial crisis of 1929 - which signaled the abandonment of the gold standard system.
-The effects of the "Great Depression" were unprecedented: unemployment and poverty exploded, the banking panic turned into a full-scale economic crisis.
-Economist Hans Cohrssen declared: "The technical difficulties of attaining currency stability seem minor in comparison to lack of understanding of the problem itself.
-As long as the "Money Illusion" ... is not overcome it will be virtually impossible to muster the political will power necessary for this stability."
+The status quo was maintained, however, until the onset of the financial crisis of 1929 - which signaled the abandonment of the gold standard.
+The effects of the "Great Depression" were unprecedented: unemployment and poverty soared, and the banking panic turned into a full-scale economic crisis.
+Economist Hans Cohrssen declared: "The technical difficulties of achieving monetary stability are minor compared to the overall understanding of the problem.
+Until the monetary illusion is overcome, it will be impossible to mobilize the political will."

 Although Gesell died in 1930, his death was only physical, for his struggle was fiercely pursued by Cohrssen.
 After founding an association (the Free Economic League) dedicated to the publication of Gesell's ideas, Hans Cohrssen wrote a book in collaboration with the American economist Irving Fisher.
 In it, the authors put forward the monetary policy inspired by Gesell and the way in which it could be implemented.
 This legacy of thought, which was constantly growing, contributed to the first experimentation with fiat money in the Austrian village of Wörgl in 1932.
 The introduction of this local currency was a great success.
 Economic activity was excellent and unemployment was reduced by 20% within a year.
 The inhabitants of the neighboring towns were amazed and decided to replicate the concept.
 The movement spread throughout the world: 450 American mayors said they were ready to use it.
 But this new monetary policy soon came to an end.
 The Austrian central bank judged that its use would be detrimental to the sovereignty of the shilling and decided to ban it, without even thinking about it.
 The introduction of the Glass-Steagall Act in 1933 (a far-reaching financial reform) overturned the American financial system and thus put an end to the idea of a new monetary concept on the other side of the Atlantic.